ATTENTION PARENTS: 5 Ways to Help your Son or Daughter in the Lead up to the UCAT

 4. Provide encouragement and support

 Many studies have demonstrated the power of a positive attitude in facing difficult exams such as UCAT.
 In the lead up to UCAT and especially on test day, give your son or daughter an encouraging pep talk.
 Ask them to think about all the reasons that they should feel confident: they have undergone quality UCAT preparation, they have completed full length exams of similar or harder difficulty than UCAT, they are well ahead of others etc. Remind them that ultimately, they can only do their best, and that is all anyone can ask of them.
 Although the UCAT is an incredibly important test, it should also be kept in perspective.
-If your son or daughter does not do well in UCAT, there are other options for getting into medicine – such as taking a year off and re-attempting UCAT or opting for the graduate medical entry route.
+If your son or daughter does not do well in UCAT, there are other options for getting into medicine – such as re-attempting UCAT or opting for the graduate medical entry route.
 Your encouragement and support will help calm their nerves and optimise their performance.

 5. Deal with the practicalities

 You can help your son or daughter by taking responsibility for the practicalities associated with UCAT.
-Offer to read through the UCAT consortium website carefully, review the correspondence from the UCAT consortium and Pearson VUE and ensure that your son or daughter has everything they need for test day (importantly, acceptable identification).
+Offer to read through the UCAT consortium website carefully, review the correspondence from the UCAT consortium and Pearson VUE and ensure that your son or daughter has everything they need for test day (importantly, acceptable photo-bearing identification).
 Plan how you will get to the UCAT test venue and drive them there if possible.
 Make them their favourite breakfast or lunch on the day of UCAT (one with lots of complex carbohydrates and/or lean protein to keep up their energy levels).
 This will help reduce stress and allow your son or daughter to focus solely on the task at hand – succeeding in UCAT.